 Once a powerful and noble kingdom in the North of Erilea founded by Brannon Galathynius.
 It was overthrown by the King of Adarlan, but its people remain proud and resilient.
 It was famous as a center of magic and learning.

 The Captain and the Prince Bonus Chapter is a conversation between Chaol and Prince Dorian discussing who will be chosen as the Prince’s champion.
-Intended to be read after The Assassin’s Blade and before Throne of Glass.

-The Assassin and the Princess Bonus Chapter is a quick shopping trip and bonding experience between Celaena and Nehemia
+The Assassin and the Princess Bonus Chapter is a quick shopping trip and bonding experience between Celaena and Nehemia.

 The Assassin and the Captain Bonus Chapter sees Celaena returning to the capital city after completing her first mission for the King.